tooharshh/itsharsh/itsharsh_site/index.markdown

 # - Include primary keywords naturally (AI/ML, earthquake warning)
 # - Make it compelling to encourage clicks
 # - Reflects the site's satirical, casual personality
-description: "AI/ML researcher.
-Foresight-X. NextTechLab.
-Disaster Management.
-Earthquake early warning systems.
+description: "AI/ML researcher working on earthquake early warning systems at Foresight-X and advancing AI research at NextTechLab's McCarthy Lab."
 # OPEN GRAPH / SOCIAL MEDIA
 # These tags control how the page appears when shared on social platforms
 # og:type Person indicates this is a personal portfolio/profile